Skills for Success

 Coaching & Physical Activity Leadership

 This option prepares students for careers in coaching, recreation and youth physical activity programs.
 Aligned with SHAPE’s National Standards for Sports Coaches, the curriculum emphasizes youth development, injury prevention, program planning and instructional strategies.
-Field experiences lead to a culminating internship, with students required to maintain a 2.75 GPA for graduation.
+The program culminates in a required internship experience, and students must maintain a minimum 2.75 GPA to graduate.